 You can withdraw your opt-out choice at any time by contacting us in writing at the address provided above.
 Filing a Privacy Choices Notice will revoke any previously filed Privacy Choices Notice.
 If your primary address is in a state that requires your affirmative consent to share your personal information with the New Firm (such as Alaska), then you must give your written consent before we will allow your financial advisor to take any of your personal information to that New Firm.
 Please be aware that Private Advisor Group entered into the Protocol for Broker Recruiting (Protocol) on July 18, 2013, with certain other financial services firms, and if Private Advisor Group remains a signatory to the Protocol as of the effective date of your advisor's termination from Private Advisor Group, then Private Advisor Group will permit your financial advisor to take your name, address, phone number, email address, and the account title of the accounts serviced (or additional information as permitted if the Protocol is amended while your financial advisor was associated with Private Advisor Group) if your advisor joins one of these Protocol brokerage firms.
 The retention of this limited information by your advisor under the Protocol may occur even if you have exercised your rights to limit information sharing as described above.

-sharing as described above. • • , , nt advisory firm and terminate or Group may disclose my no my advisor to the new broke and the Protocol. ointly by two or more persor es the relationship wit ame, address, telepho terage or investment a ans, the privacy choices h Private Advisor Group.
-Howeve ne number, email, and the accou dvisory firm as allowed under s made by any account holder ap unt oply FINANCIAL ADVISOR is (n.
-If MY FINANCIAL ADVISOR or Group for a new firm, I conser nt
+Limit the personal information about me that my financial advisor could disclose or take if he or she moves to another brokerage or investment advisory firm and terminates the relationship with Private Advisor Group.
+However, I understand that Private Advisor Group may disclose my name, address, telephone number, email, and the account title of the accounts serviced by my advisor to the new brokerage or investment advisory firm as allowed under federal and certain state laws and the Protocol.
+Please note that for accounts held jointly by two or more persons, the privacy choices made by any account holder apply to all joint holders with respect to the account.
+In order for your opt-out election to be effective, you must complete ALL of the following information: MY FINANCIAL ADVISORis (name): In order for your opt-out election to be effective, If MY FINANCIAL ADVISOR leaves Private Advisor Group for a new firm, I consent to you must complete ALL information: MY FINANCIAL ADVISOR taking my personal information with him or her.
+I do not consent to any financial advisor taking my information to any otherfirm.
+Customer 1: Customer 2: Name (Please print clearly) Name (Please print clearly) City State Zip City Zip Phone Number Phone Number SSN (last 4 digits) XXX-XX-SSN (last4digits) XXX-XX-Signature: Date Date Date